BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 Compatibility
 -------------

-This mod is compatible with UCP 4.1, and in fact requires that UCP 4.1's skinpool changes be in place.
+This mod is compatible with UCP 4.1.
 UCP 4.0 isn't supported with this mod -- be sure to be using the most recent.

 Cold Dead Hands will obviously conflict with other mods with similar aims. theNocturni's "Enemy Enhancer" is one obvious conflict, though the